One might say that each of us is a tomorrow maker... by design or default.

 In 1980 I with my husband and partner, Matt Taylor, founded MG Taylor Corporation to help people learn how to solve complex problems through learning new ways of working.
 From our perspective in the mid 70's people were relative dormant with their creativity.
 Most seemed somewhat helpless to know how to make change and create better worlds.
 Collaboration was practically unheard of.
 Project based learning was an anomaly.
 As adults, most thought they were through learning.
 Now their job was to go to college, get a job, get married, and live happily ever after.
 This apathy was occurring in the midst of exponential rates in the change of almost everything.
 Although no one could explain our process or method to others, it attracted people of all ages, from many disciplines.
 Our way of working set a benchmark for better ways to learn across diverse boundaries and circumstances, communicate and solve complex problems.
 Today the process is world wide with somewhat over 700 practitioners and thousands of organizations and communities have benefited.

-Tomorrow Makers Inc, a non-profit, was founded in 2001 to take my learnings into teaching and facilitating communities to learn better more collaborative ways of working.
-More and more communities were asking questions regarding working with diversity, with complex problems, with learning new ways of working.
+Tomorrow Makers Inc, a non-profit network was founded in 2001 to take my learnings into teaching and facilitating communities to learn better more collaborative ways of working.
+More and more communities are asking questions regarding working with diversity, with complex problems, with learning new ways of working.
 Todd Johnston was my partner for a few short years as we created the foundation for Tomorrow Makers.
-While we have been active in our work, we have also been aware that there is more Tomorrow Makers can do.
-That time is now.
+While we have been active in our work and mentoring, we have also been aware that there is more Tomorrow Makers can do.
+We have a network of nearly 1000 people practiced in the MG Taylor process and we support this worldwide network.

 My interest and intent with Tomorrow Makers is to create a community where those creating “tomorrow by design, not default” can come to find each other, combine ideas, co-create workshop offerings, access broad, deep bodies of knowledge and forge paths leading to a more equitable world.
 I want to bring my knowledge about simple rules from the classroom; community design and workshop developed with the Learning Exchange; and the process/method and deep understandings of complexity sciences which are at the core of the MG Taylor body of knowledge.